pinksheep

 The workspace loop in practical terms

-If you want to understand Pinksheep as a product rather than a positioning line, this is the loop: describe the work, review the plan, connect the tools, approve the important actions, and keep the run history visible.
+If you want to understand Pinksheep as a product rather than a positioning line, this is the loop: connect your apps, ask in plain language, review what will change, approve important writes, and keep the run history visible.

 Step 1